chrisjosephs/digibitsy.frontend/README.md

   - [x] rising moon
   - [x] 2d planet surface background
   - [ ] 3D floating MyHead under About me
+  - [ ] Fully Responsive
+  - [ ] Mobile
 - [x] Persist navigation and layout and only refresh central div not whole page (as was the norm in Gatsby 1.0)
     - gatsby-plugin-layout
 - [x] Setup gatsby: tailwind-css, styled div, react-three-fiber, own react-big-bang-starfield component
 - [x] Blender composition of Octopus and anchor gltf
   - [ ] Blender animations for octopus and anchor hover over and page transitions